lucee/lucee-docs/docs/04.guides/01.getting-started/03.system-requirements/page.md

 Of course there are different recommendations that go with the different operating systems.
 Here are general guidelines for each OS.

+### Java Versions ###

+Lucee 5.3 and 5.4 support Java 8 and 11

+Lucee 6 will support Java 11 on release, with Java unofficially supported as long as practical

+Full Java 17 support is planned for a later 6 point release, it currently mostly works, see https://luceeserver.atlassian.net/browse/LDEV-3807

+If you do run into problems running on newer version of Java, please report any problems to the developer forum https://dev.lucee.org/

 ### Microsoft Windows ###

 * Windows Server 2019 all editions